 Computational Fluid Dynamics (CFD) refers to the process of calculating how a fluid, usually air, flows around an object.
-There are a number of different methods ranging from quick and simple lifting line to full Navier-Stokes volume flow with heat transfer and reacting gas chemistry.
+There are a number of different methods.
+These include quick and simple lifting line to full Navier-Stokes volume flow with heat transfer and reacting gas chemistry.

 TLG CFD Design Services: